nanuc/laravel-camunda/README.md

 # Laravel API wrapper for Camunda

 #### Edit your composer.json file
 The original Camunda repository has outdated dependencies.
+Therefore we have to include it manually.
 ```shell
 "repositories":
     [